duntonjoe/Cipherize/README.md

 # Cipherize
-This tool allows you to convert plain text to several simple ciphers, and cipher text back to plain text.
+This tool allows you to put plain text through a few simple ciphers.
 This has to be run in the presence of BASH.